HITB-CyberWeek/proctf-2021/writeups/p0ck37/writeup.md

 P0ck37 is a service that allows downloading web pages to pdf files, very similar to [Pocket](https://getpocket.com/).
 The service consists of two components: the web application and chromedriver service.
-The web application used chromedriver service to convert web pages to pdfs using a chrome web browser.
+The web application uses chromedriver service to convert web pages to pdfs using a Google Chrome web browser.

 ## Architecture